Calamari/sequel-orm/readme.md

 - saving of multiple items at once
 (- dont mark things as dirty if orignal state is met again)
 - dont save assocs that are already saved
-- load associated records instantly with loading this one
 - TableMigrator should be able to create syncs and replace TableCreator and TableUpdater
 - through associations
 - maybe: calc codecoverage?